-W1982 Weighing of the heart scene
+W1982 Weighing of the hweigheart scene

 Summary: In this scene the deceased is judged by having their heart weighed against truth and cosmic order, i.e. Ma’at.
 It was believed that if the heart was heavy and thus the deceased was not ‘True of Voice’ the heart would be eaten by the Devourer (Ammut).